voltraco/level-fsdown/README.md

 })
 ```

-Arrays as keys are joined with the appropriate `path.sep` and then
+When keys are provided as arrays, they are joined with the appropriate
-prefied with the `location` specified by the constructor.
+`path.sep` and then prefixed with the `location` as specified by the
+constructor.

 [0]:https://github.com/level/levelup
 [1]:https://github.com/level/leveldown